What Is Clean Beauty Anyway?

 - What is in this product?
 This Ingredient Transparency relates to non-toxic, often vegan-only ingredients without any animal testing involved;

 - Who can access and use this product?
-This Inclusivity relates to equity and cost as well as appropriate representation of all consumers
+This Inclusivity relates to equity and cost as well as an appropriate representation of all consumers

 So while we don’t (yet!) have regulations and standards, it makes it all the more important to ask these questions and be mindful of these multiple aspects of sustainable beauty.